 Approximately 19 miles with 1,900 feet of climbing

 Il Borgo di Vescine

 Lunch | Social Hour | Dinner

-This morning, you'll climb high up above the vineyards, where you'll be rewarded by rich panoramic views of rolling Tuscan hills discreetly chaperoned by the ubiquitous cypress.
-As you gently descend you'll cruise through tiny medieval hamlets and into the shadow of the grand Castello di Brolio.
+Don’t forget your camera today as you descend into the valley where vines and olive trees give way to shady chestnut trees as the landscape subtly shifts and changes.
+Stop to visit the Castello di Brolio and its famous L’eroica café, home to great espresso and cool cycling memorabilia.
 For lunch we'll stop at Bar Dante in Radda in Chianti.
 Our hosts, Fabrizio and Carolyn pride themselves on serving the best bruschetta in Radda, washed down with a glass of local Chianti.
 Following lunch continue your ride to the tiny village of Lucarelli and join the locals for the ritual of mid-afternoon espresso.
 Alternatively, choose to wander the tiny streets of Radda.
 Buy a local bike jersey or some delicious Tuscan olive oil before shuttling back to the hotel to relax and enjoy the pool.
 This evening is yours to explore Castellina in Chianti: wander the medieval cobblestone streets before discovering the “Via della Volte”, an impressive, historic, underground tunnel which is now a fascinating walkway filled with artisan boutiques and restaurants.
 Enjoy a family-style dinner in town on the piazza, or perhaps something a little more romantic, while savoring the picturesque views and unique atmosphere of this charming village.

 Vescine to Radda in Chianti Loop

 Approximately 32 miles with 2,800 feet of climbing